-The High Range Drink Driving NSW Guideline Judgment was handed down by the higher Court of Criminal Appeal on the 8th of September 2004.
+The higher Court of Criminal Appeal handed down the High Range Drink Driving NSW Guideline Judgment on the 8th of September 2004.
 The purpose of this Guideline Judgment is to provide the Court system with a general guideline of how to handle High Range drink driving matters in New South Wales.

-The High Range Drink Driving NSW Guideline Judgment looks at what the ordinary case of a High Range drink driving offence is and what it involves.
-It also looks at what features and circumstances increase the severity of a High Range drink driving offence ultimately attracting a more severe penalty and sentence.
+The High Range Drink Driving NSW Guideline Judgment looks at the ordinary case of a High Range drink driving offence and what it involves.
+It also looks at what features and circumstances increase the severity of a High Range drink driving offence, ultimately attracting a more severe penalty and sentence.

 Read the full guideline judgement here - NSW Guideline Judgment for High Range Drink Driving.

 What are the penalties for High Range drink driving?

 If it is your first major traffic offence within 5 years, the maximum penalty for a High Range drink driving offence is a fine of $3,300.00, an unlimited maximum disqualification period, and an automatic disqualification period of 3 years.
 The minimum disqualification period a Magistrate can hand down is 12 months.

 Penalties for two or more major traffic offences within 5 years